Russian & Eastern European Studies

 REES 29021/39021: The Shadows of Living Things: The Writings of Mikhail Bulgakov

 “What would your good do if evil did not exist, and what would the earth look like if all the shadows disappeared?
 After all, shadows are cast by things and people. . . .
 Do you want to strip the earth of all the trees and living things just because of your fantasy of enjoying naked light?” asks the Devil.
 Mikhail Bulgakov worked on his novel The Master and Margarita throughout most of his writing career, in Stalin’s Moscow.
 Bulgakov destroyed his manuscript, re-created it from memory, and reworked it feverishly even as his body was failing him in his battle with death.
 The result is an intense contemplation on the nature of good and evil, on the role of art, and the ethical duty of the artist, but also a dazzling world of magic, witches, and romantic love, and an irresistible seduction into the comedic.
 Laughter, as shadow and light, as the subversive weapon but also as power’s whip, grounds human relation to both good and evil.
 Brief excursions to other texts that help us better understand The Master and Margarita.
+All readings in translation, with an option (pending enrollment) to participate in a separate Russian-language section through the Languages across the Curriculum (LxC) program.

 (FNDL 29020)